michaelx-corner/michaelx-corner/en/CentOS-Fedora/RAMDisk.md

 - Before this disk becomes readable, a file system is needed on it.
 - Here comes the command "mkfs.ext4" or any others with a different file system type.

-- The full script I use to create a RAMDisk with a 1.5G partition is listed below:
+- The full script I use to create a RAMDisk with a 1.5G partition is listed below (all these require root privilege):
 ```
 modprobe brd rd_size=1572864 max_part=1 rd_nr=1
 mkfs.ext4 /dev/ram0